 A channel manager is a must-have software solution that lets you avoid overbooking and keep your calendar up to date on all the booking channels you use.
 It automatically refreshes your availability and keeps it in sync across all the channels once you get a new reservation or a guest cancels their stay.

-Used by front desk operators, this solution allows you to manage tasks like housekeeping and invoicing, communications, updating inventory and managing guest details from one place.
+Hardly there’s any hotel that doesn’t need a property management system.
+A property management system provides a central location for managing and automating various tasks related to hotel operations.
+This solution allows you to manage tasks like housekeeping and invoicing, communications, updating inventory and managing guest details from one place.
 It ensures error-free task and team management keeping your departments on the same page.

 3. Online booking engine